engineyard/ey-docs/pages/sign-up-for-engine-yard-appcloud.md

-#Sign up for an AppCloud account
+#Sign up for an Cloud account

-This page describes how to sign up for a full AppCloud account.
+This page describes how to sign up for a full Cloud account.

 The full account includes the following features that are not available in the trial account: